 What if I'm traveling with my child but the trip includes a leg with a different adult (e.g., the child flies home with a grandparent)?

 Two letters.
-One from the absent parent for the joint segment; a second from both parents for the grandparent-only segment.
+One letter from the absent parent for the joint segment; a second letter from both parents for the grandparent-only segment.

 Will my consent letter work for U.S. re-entry?

 CBP officers can ask the accompanying adult to demonstrate consent for the child.
-A notarized letter is the cleanest way; a printed email chain is not a substitute.
+A notarized letter is the cleanest way to do this; a printed email chain is not a substitute.

 Is online notarization (RON) accepted for international trips?